 Choices: Boredom, Didn't want to feel left out, Curiosity, Influence of an adult, Peer pressure, Other Among the 6 response options, "curiosity" remains the top reason for consuming alcohol.
-However, Boredom showed an increase of 3%.
-COVID-19 isolation could be speculated as a contributing factor.
+In the category of "Other", students cited family events, culture, and lower drinking ages outside of the U.S. are reasons for consuming alcohol.
+Overall, the percentage breakdowns remain consistent.